Jordan and Israel are at one of the great crossroads of civilisation and are bursting

 As we make our way to Petra, we stop in Madaba, one of the centres for Jordan’s sizeable Christian community from the Byzantine period, when it became a centre for the region’s mosaic industry.
 One of the most famous mosaics is the Madaba Map in the Church of St George, which shows the Holy Land with over 150 place names from Tyre and Sidon in the north to the Nile Delta in the south.
 We also visit the church at Mt Nebo that wonderfully displays some of the region’s mosaics.
 The pinnacle of mosaic work is found at the Church of St Stephen at Umm El Rasas, dating to the Umayyad period and having come down to us almost intact.
 Overnight Petra (B, L, D)

 This morning we make an excursion to an outlying group of monuments named ‘Little Petra’ or Siq el Barid (painted gorge), due to the traces of internal paint that exist in one of the tombs.
 After our visit, we walk to Beidha, a prehistoric village site that spans the crucial Natufian and Neolithic periods when human society in this part of the world started to turn to agriculture and settle into permanent villages.
+The afternoon is free to relax, or to re-visit Petra.
 Overnight Petra (B)

 Shobak Castle on the Kings’ Highway was an important Crusader stronghold known as Monte Reale.
 With its walls and gateway, chapel and banqueting hall, Shobak is a small but complete example of the Crusader period castle.
 Driving north we then visit Dana, which is both a well-preserved mud-brick village and one of Jordan’s major nature reserves.
 The reserve protects a unique example of the ecosystem of the highlands of Jordan in a spectacular location.
 Overnight Kerak (B, L, D)

 Kerak is imposingly situated and commands a magnificent view in all directions, especially towards the Dead Sea.
 Occupied since the Iron Age, its greatest importance was during the Crusader period when it was known as Crac des Moabites.
 After Kerak was in Muslim hands, its importance as a castle dwindled and today it remains overlooking Jordan’s largest Christian community.
 We travel down below sea level to the Dead Sea to the Church of St Lot where your tour leader excavated in the early 1990s.
 This site consists of a small church and associated monastic complex built around a small cave.
 Archaeological evidence at the site shows continued use into the Islamic period, indicating the good relations between the Christian and Muslim community.
-Travelling north once we return to Amman.
+Digging beneath the Byzantine levels at the back of the cave, archaeologists found a pottery jug and two drinking cups dating to the Early Bronze Age—the period of Lot—and evidence that the site is a shrine of great antiquity.
+Travelling north once more we will pass along the shores of the Dead Sea before returning to Amman.
 Overnight Amman (B, L, D)

 The tour concludes after breakfast in Amman.
 (B)